Schrödinger Equation and Wave Function

 x --> quantities["PD of physical quantities"]

-Statistical Interpretation of Wave Function $\Psi(x,t)$ (Born Interpretation)
+Statistical Interpretation of the Wave Function $\Psi(x,t)$ (Born Interpretation)

-While a particle in classical mechanics is located at a single point, the wave function representing the state of a particle in quantum mechanics is a function of $x$ for a given $t$, meaning it is spread out in space.
-How should we interpret the physical meaning of this?
+While a particle in classical mechanics is located at a single point, the wave function representing a particle’s state in quantum mechanics is a function of $x$ at a given $t$, meaning it is spread out in space.
+How should we interpret this physical meaning?

-As this was difficult to accept intuitively, it naturally raised questions about whether this indeterminacy was due to some flaw in quantum mechanics or an essential characteristic of nature.
+Since this was difficult to accept intuitively, questions naturally arose about whether this indeterminacy was due to some flaw in quantum mechanics or an essential characteristic of nature.

 Perspectives on Quantum Indeterminacy

 Suppose we measure the position of a particle and find that it is at point $C$.
-Then, where was the particle just before the measurement?
+Where was the particle just before the measurement?

 Realist Position